 Balkis's voice was one of cold derision as he filled the room with success and triumph.
 "Dr. Arvardan!
 Had you not better return to your seat?"
-Arvardan looked up at him, conscious of the, cruel indignity of his own position, but there was no answer to make, and he made none.
-Slowly he allowed his aching limbs to, lower him to, the ground.
-He waited there, faction.
+Arvardan looked up at him, conscious of the cruel indignity of his own position, but there was no answer to make, and he made none.
+Slowly he allowed his aching limbs to lower him to the ground.
+He waited there, breathing heavily.
+If his limbs could return a bit more, if he could make a last lunge, if he could somehow seize the other's weapons That was no neuronic whip that dangled so gently from the smoothly gleaming Flexiplast belt that held the Secretary's robe in place.
+It was a full-size blaster that could shred a man to atoms in an instantaneous point of time.
+The Secretary watched the four before him with a savage sense of satisfaction.
 The girl he tended to ignore, but otherwise it was a clean sweep.
-There was the Earthman traitor; there the Imperial agents; and there the mysterious creature they had been watching for two months.
+There was the Earthman traitor; there the Imperial agent; and there the mysterious creature they had been watching for two months.
 Were there any others?
-To, be sure, there was still Ennius, and the Empire.
-Their arms, in the person of these spies and traitors, were pinioned, but there remained an active brain somewhere -perhaps to send out other arms.
+To be sure, there was still Ennius, and the Empire.
+Their arms, in the person of these spies and traitors, were pinioned, but there remained an active brain somewhere--perhaps to send out other arms.
 The Secretary stood easily, hands clasped in contemptuous disregard of any possible necessity of quickly reaching his weapon.
 He spoke quietly and gently.
 "Now it is necessary to make things absolutely clear.
-There is war between Earth and the Galaxy-undeclared as yet, but, nevertheless, war.
+There is war between Earth and the Galaxy--undeclared as yet, but, nevertheless, war.
 You are our prisoners and will be treated as will be necessary under the circumstances.
-Naturally the recognized punishment for spies and traitors is death-" "Only in the case of legal and declared war," broke in Arvardan fiercely.
+Naturally the recognized punishment for spies and traitors is death---" "Only in the case of legal and declared war," broke in Arvardan fiercely.

 "Legal war?" questioned the Secretary with more than a trace of a sneer.
 "What is legal war?
 Earth has always been at war with the Galaxy, whether we made polite mention of the fact or not."
 "Don't bother with him," said Pola to Arvardan softly.
-"Let him have his say and finish with it." a warding motion, with stagnant trunk muscles that could not adjust the body's balance at more than snail speed, Arvardan toppled.
+"Let him have his say and finish with it."
+Arvardan smiled in her direction.
+A queer, spasmodic smile, for it was with a vast strain that he staggered to his feet and remained there, gasping.
+Balkis laughed softly.
+With unhurried steps he shortened the distance between himself and the Sirian archaeologist to nothing.
+With an equally unhurried gesture he rested a soft hand upon the broad chest of the other and shoved.
+With splintering arms that would not respond to Arvardan's demand for a warding motion, with stagnant trunk muscles that could not adjust the body's balance at more than snail speed, Arvardan toppled.
 Pola gasped.
-Lashing her own rebellious flesh and bone, she descended from her particular bench slowly, so slowly.
+Lashing her own rebellious flesh and bone, she descended from her particular bench slowly--so slowly.
 Balkis let her crawl toward Arvardan.